Lindsay Lohan: Career setbacks and limited work (2006–2013)

+Focus on television and career expansion (2014–2020)

 The 8-part docu-series Lindsay was transmitted in March and April 2014 on Oprah Winfrey's OWN cable network.
 The series followed Lohan's life and work as she moved to New York City after leaving rehab.
 In the final episode, Lohan said that she had had a miscarriage which had interrupted filming of the series.
 The premiere had 693,000 viewers, described as "so-so" by The Hollywood Reporter.
 The ratings then slipped and the finale only had 406,000 viewers.
 New York Daily News called the series "surprisingly routine", Variety described it as boring, while Liz Smith said it was "compelling" and "usually painful to watch."
 In December 2013, Lohan introduced Miley Cyrus before her set at Dick Clark's New Year's Rockin' Eve.
 In April 2014, Lohan guest-starred in an episode of the CBS sitcom 2 Broke Girls.
 Around this time, Lohan had also announced and began promoting a film she was set to star in titled Inconceivable, which was never produced for unknown reasons.

 Lohan made her stage debut in October 2014, starring in the London West End production of David Mamet's Speed-the-Plow, a satire about the movie business.
 She portrayed Karen, the secretary of a Hollywood executive, in a role originally played by Madonna.
 Reviews of Lohan's performance were mixed, with the Associated Press describing critical reception overall as "lukewarm."
 The Stage said she was "out of her league" while The Times wrote that she "can act a bit" and The Guardian said she "holds the stage with ease."